yuvalmGS/gigaspaces-wiki-jekyll/xap97net/terminology---runtime-components.markdown

 A [Service Grid|#Service Grid] component which hosts [Processing Unit|Terminology - Basic Components#Processing Unit] instances.
 A machine can run one or more GSC processes.
 Each GSC communicates with a manager component ([GSM|#GSM]).
 The GSC receives requests to start/stop a processing unit instance, and sends information about the machine which runs it (OS, processor architecture, current memory and CPU stats), the software installed on it and the status of processing unit instances currently running on it.

-~Key sentence: A set of managed containers hosting different Processing Unit Instances~
+{% sub %}Key sentence: A set of managed containers hosting different Processing Unit Instances{% endsub %}

 {% endcolumn %}